Authentication states

 Static blocks

-Always safe to show as they aren't used with Customer targets.
+Always safe to show as they aren't used with Conditions.

 Dynamic blocks

-Pre‑auth: Customer‑dependent conditions are skipped.
-If the dynamic block doesn't find a matching setting available and it has a Default setting, Hubble shows it when defined.
+Pre‑auth: Auth‑dependent conditions are skipped.
+If the Dynamic block doesn't find a matching setting available and it has a Default setting, Hubble shows it when defined.

 Note: There is no extra configuration for pre‑auth behavior at this time.
 The “default” behavior above is built‑in.